Roll-on/roll-off: Seaworthiness

 Despite these inherent risks, the very high freeboard raises the seaworthiness of these vessels.
 For example, the car carrier MV Cougar Ace listed 60 degrees to its port side in 2006, but did not sink, since its high enclosed sides prevented water from entering.

 In late January 2016 MV Modern Express was listing off France after cargo shifted on the ship.
 Salvage crews secured the vessel and it was hauled into the port of Bilbao, Spain.

-Some RORO ship casualties are mentioned here.

 RORO variations

 History

 At first, wheeled vehicles carried as cargo on oceangoing ships were treated like any other cargo.
 Automobiles had their fuel tanks emptied and their batteries disconnected before being hoisted into the ship's hold, where they were chocked and secured.
 This process was tedious and difficult, and vehicles were subject to damage and could not be used for routine travel.

 An early roll-on/roll-off service was a train ferry, started in 1833 by the Monkland and Kirkintilloch Railway, which operated a wagon ferry on the Forth and Clyde Canal in Scotland.